 Professor Wu is an Assistant Professor in the Department of Biomechatronics Engineering at NTU.
 Her research interests include the development of optomechatronic systems for applications in agriculture and biotechnology, including the use of fluorescence lifetime imaging systems to measure the photosynthetic efficiency of leaves and characterize oxygen effects on plant roots.
 In addition, their research groups combine several AI-based image analysis techniques with optomechatronic systems to automatically monitor cells/plants and further reconstruct the three-dimensional cells/plants.

-About Dr. Cody Allen
+About Dr. David Bullock

 Speaker: Dr. Nicolas Martin, Associate Professor, Crop Sciences, UIUC